 -

-Sources for inbound rules, which lets you restrict the source of incoming connections.
+Sources for inbound rules, which restrict the source of incoming connections.
+By default, the field is pre-populated with All IPv4 and All IPv6.
+Click x next to a chip to remove it, or clear all to remove all defaults.
 You can restrict incoming connections to:

-- Resources or tags by entering the name of the resource or tag.
-This includes Droplets, VPCs, Kubernetes clusters, resource tags, load balancers, and IPv4/IPv6 addresses.
+- Resources or tags by searching the name of the resource or tag.
+This includes Droplets, load balancers, VPCs, Kubernetes clusters, and resource tags.

-- Types of IP addresses by choosing All IPv4 or All IPv6 in the sources field.
-This allows all IP addresses of a specific type (either all IPv4 addresses or all IPv6 addresses) to connect to the Droplet.
+- Types of IP addresses by choosing All IPv4 or All IPv6.
+This allows all IP addresses of that type to connect to the Droplet.
 If you are using the API, enter

 -

-- Droplets, chosen by name, IP address, or tag
+- Droplets, by name, IP address, or tag.

-- DigitalOcean Load Balancers, chosen by name, IP address, or tag
+- DigitalOcean load balancers, by name, IP address, or tag.

-- DigitalOcean Kubernetes clusters, chosen by name, or tag
+- DigitalOcean Kubernetes clusters, by name or tag.

-- Non-DigitalOcean servers by IP addresses, subnets, or CIDR ranges.
+- Non-DigitalOcean servers, by IP address, subnet, or CIDR range.

 Edit or Delete Rules